Last Updated on: 9th September 2023, 02:50 pm

 This water basin should be cleaned and disinfected regularly to prevent the accumulation of dirt and bacteria.
 Alternatively, you can do the following:

-The latter requires you to make a small plastic container with a hole cut into its side.
+The latter requires making a small plastic container with a hole cut into its side.

 Attach a sponge on top of the container and soak it in water.
 The sun’s heat will vaporize the water during the daytime and create a humid atmosphere in your tortoise’s enclosure.